 Chromebook for software development

 As mentioned above, a Chromebook is typically used as a secondary device to supplement your primary work machine.
 Additionally, if you are already an avid user of Google services like Gmail and Google Drive, it’s hard to beat Chromebook’s integration with these programs.

-Coding Python on Chromebook is relatively easy on Pixelbook with USB support and quick switch between OS versions.
-In terms of Pixelbook for programming, you have a new Pixels book in around 2 lakh range which provides 7th generation i5 processor coupled with 256GB storage capacity and 8GB RAM.
+Coding Python on Chromebook is relatively easy on Pixelbook with USB support and a quick switch between OS versions.
+In terms of Pixelbook for programming, you have a new Pixels book in around the 2 lakh range which provides a 7th generation i5 processor coupled with 256GB storage capacity and 8GB RAM.